kamurani/katana/README.md

 `ssh -J katana k099`

 We can achieve this under a new `HostName` in our config file.

+> NOTE: this will only work if you have submitted (and are currently running) a job via `qsub` that is on the node specified; in our case k099.
+Otherwise, your ssh session will immediately exit.

 Your `config` file should look something like this afterward: